TiernanScullyISE/GeoModel-analysis/documentation/docs/dev/index.md

 In the following, you will find basic strategies to effectively build the GeoModel software stack, based on different use cases.

+!!! warning

+    Before building the GeoModel libraries from source, please check if you have old versions of them installed on your system and remove them.
+    Also, you should remove all GeoModel packages previously installed through `brew`, because they could be picked up by the build system while building the sources, affecting the compilation.

+    Please remove **all** the `geomodel`-packages before trying to build the packages from source.

+    See the [Troubleshooting](troubleshooting.md) page for additional details and instructions.

 ## System Dependencies

 ### Compilers

-In the GeoModel packages, we use **modern C++** constructs (C++ 14 and sometimes C++17).
-Thus, before trying to compile the GeoModel libraries, be sure your compiler supports **C++17**.
+In the GeoModel packages, we use **modern C++** constructs (C++ 20).
+Thus, before trying to compile the GeoModel libraries, be sure your compiler supports **C++20**.

 !!! note

-    If you use GCC, we successfully tested the build of GeoModel packages on GCC 6.2 and beyond (GCC 7, GCC 8, GCC 9).
+    If you use GCC, we successfully tested the build of GeoModel packages with GCC 13.X and 14.X

-    If you use Clang (mainly on macOS), we successfully tested the GeoModel build on Clang/Xcode 10 and Clang/Xcode 11.
+    If you use Clang, we successfully tested the GeoModel build with Clang 17 and 19

 ### Third-party libraries - macOS